Teaching and learning in higher education, distance (GHPD)

 Registration

-Registration for the course spring semester of 2026 is open between September 15 and October 15.
+Registration for the course autumn semester of 2026 will be open between March 16 and April 17.

 The course is free of charge for employees at Karolinska Institutet and regional employees who teach/supervise Karolinska Institutet students.